Local Naturopathic Doctor

 Not the typical patient around menopause that we, as physicians, consider putting on hormones these days.
 Some of the newer studies looked at younger women; women within three years of menopause who were healthy, who were non-smokers, and looked at their risk.

 That study is called the KEEP Study; the kronos early estrogen progesterone study and the results of that study were very different and were very reassuring.
 Because there have been so many changes in our understanding around hormone use, the age of the patient, their risk category, the delivery system, whether we’re using oral medication, or transdermal, topical medication, it’s really important for you to consult your local family physician around the time of menopause and consider what’s right for you.
 Often seeing a local family physician or a physiotherapist in conjunction with a registered dietitian and athletic therapist is a great option to take control of this condition.
-Smart Food Now and exercise is also optominal for overall health.

 • Menopause and Hormone Replacement Therapy